alandefreitas/futures/README.md

 - A *Future* 🔮 object represents a handle to a value that will only be available when an asynchronous operation fulfills its *Promise* 🤞.
 To compose with multiple tasks, *Futures* allow us to query whether this future value is ready and obtain its value once it is made available.
 - A number of proposals have been presented as extend the model proposed in C++11 for Futures (`std::future`).
 These are suggestions such as future continuations, cancellation tokens, association with executors, and algorithms.
-- Rather than proposing one more concrete future type, this library implements a number of types that follow a *Future* *concept* (`is_future`).
+- Rather than proposing one more concrete future type 😐, this library implements a number of types that follow a *Future* [concept](https://en.cppreference.com/w/cpp/language/constraints) 💡.
 The concept is able to handle existing future types, such as `std::future` and `boost::future` as well as custom types.
 - The concepts allow reusable algorithms for all future types, an alternative to `std::async` based on executors, various efficient future types, many future composition algorithms, a syntax closer to other programming languages, and parallel variants of the STL algorithms.

 <br/>